diegofontecilla/cookingWeb/README.md

 Open a terminal and go to the root directory of the project and run:
 `node app.js`

-* Test for triggering Jenkins
+* Test for triggering Jenkins...